jyap808/jyap808.github.io/content/posts/2025-11-16-1763340628/index.md

 ![Layer 1](KLENG-layer1.png)

-I mapped the Bottom Left Cluster to key to Ctrl.
+I mapped the Bottom Left Cluster key to Ctrl.
 This allows me to hold down both thumbs to access Ctrl.
-One downside on Mac is that this 2-thumb key combination doesn't register as a Ctrl/CMD key press if another Layer 1 key is there.
+One downside on Mac is that this 2-thumb key combination doesn't register as a CMD key press if another Layer 1 key is there.

-For example, I can't use Fn+Ctrl + Number 4.
+For example, I can't use Fn+CMD + Number 4.
 It annoyingly registers as a Fn+4 key press which is F4.
 It works fine on Linux.

 Normally I map CapsLock to Fn+Tab but because CMD+Tab is common on Mac to switch applications, the annoying bug means I need to map CapsLock to Fn+Q..
 Which means I can't use CMD+Q with thumb combination.

 ## Conclusion

 Building your own handwired split ergonomic keywell keyboard is a rewarding experience.
-You can think of it like building your own custom instrument.
-There's a sense of satisfaction building something that you can use daily.
+You can think of it like building your own custom musical instrument or tool.
+There's a sense of satisfaction building something that you can use daily that helps your productivity and health.

 A columnar ortholinear keyboard is a muscle memory learning curve of around 1 week but it is worth it long term to prevent health issues like RSI or carpal tunnel.

 Handwiring a keyboard also saves you money (at the expense of time).
 Similar off the shelf keyboards like the Kinesis Advantage 2 or Glove 80 are around $400 each.

-Some things I would look into for future iterations include:
+Some things I might look into for future iterations include:
 * Changing the TRRS connection for something that does not [short](https://old.reddit.com/r/olkb/comments/18uf6nj/rp2040_split_keyboard_data_line_halfduplex_with/kinff4o/).
 * Building a flat travel version.
 Perhaps single unit.
 * Designing and making a flat PCB version.